ytmartins/ytmartins/README.md

 ### Hello 👋
 #### I am Spatial Analyst and Developer Beginner

 GIS analyst with over 3 years of experience in GIS solution design.
-Professional with technical training in Web Design, graduated in Environmental Management at UFRRJ and finalist for the Masters in Environmental Technology in Portugal.
+Professional with technical in Web Design, graduated in Environmental Management at UFRRJ and finalist for the Masters in Environmental Technology in Portugal.
 Search for a company with a growth and technological environment.
 Professional with dynamic profile and very engaged in self-development, resilient, applied and solutions-oriented with recent skills in web frontend development, user-centered design and an open vision of emerging technologies.

 #### Skills and Experience: HTML / CSS / JS / Softwares GIS